The importance of pollinators in the natural world cannot be overstated.

 21. Marigolds

 Marigolds are a source of food for honey bees and other pollinating insects.
-Moreover, marigolds help control bad bugs and attract beneficial insects such as parasitic wasps, hoverflies, and ladybugs.
+Moreover, marigolds help control harmful bugs and attract beneficial insects, such as parasitic wasps, hoverflies, and ladybugs.

 Buy marigold seeds online.